What is a prolapsed

 to severe prolapse may cause symptoms, such as:

-- feeling like you are sitting on a ball
+- feeling like you’re sitting on a ball

 - problems with sexual intercourse

-- seeing the uterus or cervix coming out from the vagina
+- seeing the uterus or cervix coming out of the vagina

 - recurrent bladder infections

 If you develop these symptoms, it’s important to see your doctor and get